FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 The ferrite or iron powder choice is demanded mostly by the application and circuit impedances.

-A resonance circuit is NOT a low-ohmic transformer application, but a tuned LC-circuit.
+A resonance circuit is NOT a low-ohmic transformer application, but a high-ohmic tuned LC-circuit.

 The loss characteristics are the dashed lines in the ferrite pictures above.
+They rise slowly at first, but around the AL nod they rise strongly with the increase of the frequency.
 If the value rises above 5 to 10% of the non-dashed curve, the material is less-ideal for resonant LC applications.
 At 25% of the value worthless!
 NOT the LC and the load dictates the Q, but the losses then do!

 The loss factor has also influence in normal "voltage" transformers at power applications.
 Heat !!

-If impedances are low and you make a good NiZn choice, all goes well. (the range 25 - 500 ohm is commonly used...)
-Used in applications without power and again: low impedances ( like in Rx and data transfer = ethernet), MnZn is not such a problem.
+If impedances are low and you make a good NiZn choice, all goes well. (the circuit range Z from 10 - 250 ohm is commonly used...)
+Used in applications without power (induction B = < 1 milliTesla) and again: low impedances (like in Rx and data transfer = ethernet), MnZn is not such a problem.
 You only have to take into account that there could be a parasitic ballast-R due to losses.
+And: the magnetic properties are to decrease further with the increase of f to ZERO!

 But for resonance circuits iron powder cores are mostly a better choice.

-Dependent of the frequency range only the better NiZn is only usable.
+Dependent of the frequency range only the better NiZn is only usable from 100kHz to max.
+10 to 15 MHz.
 It is always a compromise between the number of turns and the material choice.
 The higher the AL value the worse for resonance on higher frequencies.
 And the problem with the lower AL value: a unrealistic number of turns.
 So stacking toroids could be a solution.

 How many windings are needed for a certain inductance??